Security

 • Assess the cyber security practices of third-party vendors and partners who provide event-related services or software.

-• Train event staff and volunteers in cyber security best practices, including avoiding suspicious links, using strong passwords, and reporting potential security threats.
+• Train event staff and volunteers about cyber security best practices, including avoiding suspicious links, using strong passwords, and reporting potential security threats.

 Useful Links: